sylumer/automators/Technology/Apple Home.md

 - Where possible, HomeKit processes commands on the local network, reducing dependence on the cloud and minimising the data sent out of the home network.

 # Notes
-- The platform is underpinned by a set of API and technology known as HomeKit, which is often used synonymously with Apple Home based on the context of the discussion.
+- The platform is underpinned by a set of API and technology known as [[HomeKit]].
+Sometimes this is used synonymously with Apple Home based on the context of the discussion - Home is the platform, and HomeKit is the technology that provides the platform functionality.

 # Episodes
 ```dataviewjs